Boing (Spanish TV channel): History of Boing Spain

 On 28 June 2011, Mediaset Spain announced that, from the fourth quarter of the year, Publiespaña would launch a commercial policy in the channel with Desayuna y merienda con Boing containers.
 Both are presented by the EVA robot.

 On 16 August 2011, pay-TV operator Movistar TV added the Boing channel on its 63 dial.
 It later changed to 69 dial.
 In 2015 it became Movistar+, so it is now on 97 dial.

 On 7 September 2011, Boing's official website renewed the content of the website, transforming it to its new corporate image and creating new sections.
 These sections include a games section, a series section, a video and photo portal and a blog where users are informed daily of the new releases that come to the channel.

 On 16 September 2011, Grupo Zeta launched the first issue of Boing Magazine to the kiosks.
 After an agreement between Grupo Zeta and the communication groups Turner Broadcasting System and Mediaset España, the publication was born with the same drive as the young children's channel.

 On Saturday, 4 February 2012, Mediaset Spain's children's channel reached its daily audience record with a 1.8% screen share, and was even one tenth (1.9%) away from Neox, Atresmedia's thematic channel.
 One month after making history, on 3 March of the same year, it obtained a 2% screen share, two tenths away from its main competitor Disney Channel (2.2%).
 Finally, weeks after reaching the daily maximum with a quota of 2.0%, on Saturday 14 April it repeated its success by giving the channel an audience share of 2.5% of the screen in total day and reaching the historic maximum since its premiere.
 Almost two months later, on 2 June, the children's channel of Mediaset Spain broke a new record on Saturday, giving the group a quota of 2.6% daily screen share.

 In July 2012, Boing achieved the monthly maximum in DTT with a share of 2.1%, surpassing its great competitor Disney Channel by 3 tenths.
 The channel gets the best result of its history thanks to films such as Ice Age.
 In terms of audience, it is the second most watched channel among children from 4 to 12 years with a commercial target of 14.1%.

-Since November 2015, one month after being awarded a new HD channel by the government, Mediaset broadcast Boing in HD on a temporary basis until 7 January 2016 Being replaced by Energy HD, and this was replaced on 21 April]by Be Mad TV, the new channel of Mediaset Spain.
+Since November 2015, one month after being awarded a new HD channel by the government, Mediaset broadcast Boing in HD temporarily until 7 January 2016 Being replaced by Energy HD, and this was replaced on 21 April by Be Mad TV, the new channel of Mediaset Spain.

 On 29 March 2016, the channel renewed its corporate image, adapting to the worldwide image of the channel that premiered its Italian version on 7 March of the same year.